grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/13 Session recording - HAR support.md

 In terms of load testing, recording usually refers to the process of creating a load test from the recording of a user session.
 The process looks like:

-1. Record a user or API session
+1. Record a user or API session.
-2. Convert the recorded session into a test
+2. Convert the recorded session into a test.
 3. Run the test.

 While not exclusive, it is common to use the recording when testing complex scenarios of websites or mobile applications.
 If you have to create a performance test that simulates a scenario with dozens or hundreds of requests, the recording could help you to be more productive in creating your test.